Ring Smart Lighting is an affordable nervous system for your house

 All of the new Ring Smart Lighting products will work with Amazon's virtual assistant Alexa, letting you ask your Echo smart speaker or any other Alexa-equipped device to turn things on and off.
 You can also ask Alexa to notify you if motion is detected from a particular sensor.
 I'm guessing we should expect further integration with the Ring Alarm home security system, too -- as well as with Alexa Guard, which will already turn your Alexa-compatible smart lights on and off when you're away to make it look like you're home.

-What's interesting is that none of these products have cameras in them like the Ring Video Doorbell does.
-Then again, Ring already sells a camera-equipped floodlight, as well as a spotlight cam.
+What's interesting is that none of these products have cameras in them like the Ring Video Doorbell or the newly announced Ring peep hole camera do.
+Then again, Ring already sells a camera-equipped floodlight, as well as a spotlight cam .
 Those start at around $200 each, so the new, camera-free versions will do quite a bit to lower the cost of entry to a Ring-lit home.
 And since most of the new lights are battery-powered, you'll have a lot more flexibility over where you mount them.

 No word yet from Ring on just how long those batteries will last between charges, but I'll be sure to visit them here at CES and update this space if I get an answer.
 Ring does say that it expects to sell its smart lighting products in select countries outside of the US later this year -- that $18 to $100 price range for the lights and accessories converts to about £14 to £80 in the UK, or AU$25 to AU$140 in Australia.